Hartford dad sells his truck to rescue sons in Puerto Rico

 Class says their mother is staying behind to take care of her father who was hurt during the hurricane.

-In the meantime, CLass is working on getting his two boys back in the classroom and other support to remain in Connecticut.
+In the meantime, Class is working on getting his two boys back in the classroom and other support to remain in Connecticut.

 Class says there's no way they can return to Puerto Rico.